rohitg00/rohitg00/README.md

 ## Hi there 👋,

 ## 🧐 About
-- 🤠 Platform Advocate 🥑 at [solo.io](https://solo.io), Founder at [DevOps Community](https://devopscommunity.in)
+- 🤠 Developer Advocate 🥑, Google Developer Expert - Google Cloud, Founder at [DevOps Community](https://devopscommunity.in)
-- 🏄‍ Actively contributing to various organisations and Open-Source Projects.
+- 🏄‍ Actively contributing to various organizations and open-source projects.
-- 😄 I usually be a part of hackathons as a Mentor, Judge and a Organiser.
+- 😄 I usually participate in hackathons as a Mentor, Judge, and Organiser.
-- 🌱 I love to speak at public events and been a speaker at many events.
-I organise Workshops, Webinars etc to help student Community.
+- 🌱 I love to speak at public events and have been a speaker at many events.
+I organize Workshops, Webinars, etc, to help the Community.
 - 👯 And Many more...

 # 🙇🏻 How much I spend for Community (Per/Month in USD)